moding-il/bizdoc.core/README.md

 If no Angular component is registered for the report, BizDoc treats the model properties as columns and the arguments as filters.

-> Annotate model properties with Display and DataType attributes to control layout.
+> Annotate model properties with Display and DataType attributes to control their layout.

-You can also customize the arguments pane by implementing IArgumentComponent\<T\> and annotating the arguments model with the _Template_ attribute.
+You can also customize the arguments pane by implementing IArgumentComponent\<T\> and annotating the arguments model with the Template attribute.

 Use one of the built-in pipes to display BizDoc keys as values.
 Pipes include `StateNamePipe`, `ActionNamePipe`, `UserNamePipe`, `FormNamePipe`, `RoleNamePipe`, and `TypeValuePipe`.
-UserName pipe and TypeValue pipe are async.
+UserName and TypeValue pipes are async.

 #### Customizing built-in Reports